Home & Food

 Have a stash of small toys handy with you in the front, ready to pass back when boredom calls.
 Toys your kids haven’t played with for a while will help hold their attention, and if you can throw in some new little surprises you'll get even more mileage.

-Plan a stop every couple of hours at least to stretch legs and 'spend a penny' as my granny would say.
+Break up the journey with a stop every couple of hours at least to stretch legs and 'spend a penny', as my granny would say.
 Have an idea of some of the things you’ll see along the journey and tell the kids what to look out for – “We’re stopping for our next break when you see a giant gumboot/carrot/sheep/kiwifruit/apricot/trout/soda bottle or a particular sign for such-and-such town…”

 We’re stopping for our next break when you see a giant gumboot, carrot, sheep, kiwifruit, apricot, trout, soda bottle...